Total robustness in Bayesian Nonlinear Regression: Implementation and additional experiment set-up details

 \section{Implementation and additional experiment set-up details}

-We optimise all MMD objectives using automatic differentiation with the Adam optimiser \citep{kingma2014adam} as implemented in \texttt{JAX}.
-The squared MMD between two probability measures $\mathbb{P}$ and $\mathbb{Q}$ with kernel $k$ is approximated by the unbiased U–statistic \citep{gretton2012kernel} using independent samples $\{x_i\}_{i=1}^n \sim \mathbb{P}$ and $\{y_j\}_{j=1}^s \sim \mathbb{Q}$:
+We optimize all MMD objectives using automatic differentiation with the Adam optimizer \citep{kingma2014adam} as implemented in \texttt{JAX}.
+The squared MMD between two probability measures $\P$ and $\Q$ with kernel $k$ is approximated by the unbiased U-statistic \citep{gretton2012kernel} using independent samples $\{x_i\}_{i=1}^n \sim \P$ and $\{y_j\}_{j=1}^s \sim \Q$:

 In all experiments we set $s=n$ equal to the number of observations in the corresponding datasets.